 Here’s what a reader says about her partner, who is threatening to kill himself:

-“My husband and I have been married for five years,” says on How to Leave a Man Who Wants to Stay Together.
+“My husband and I have been married for five years,” says Kyla on How to Leave Your Husband When You Have No Money.
 “The first three years, we stayed with his mother because we were both unemployed.
 I found a job and could afford to rent our own place, but my husband refused to find a job.
 I take care of everything: rent, our two little girls, groceries and gas.
 When I ask him to find a job, he refuses.
 Late last year he started to abuse me mentally, physically, emotionally and financially.
 When I told him I was going to divorce him he tried to commit suicide and now his family hates me for that.
 I even cheated on him just to show him I no longer want to be with him but he does not want to let go.
 I need your advice.”

-The good news is that you’re already supporting yourself and your kids financially!
+Are you financially independent and self-supporting?
+That’s really good.
 Many women aren’t that lucky – they’re trapped because they’re financially dependent on their husbands.
 So, you’re ahead of the game (though I know it doesn’t feel like it).

 When Your Boyfriend Says He’ll Kill Himself If You Leave

-“If the person in your life…really wants to die, you need assistance beyond what I can provide in this blog,” says Randi Kreger is the co-author of Stop Walking on Eggshells in What to do when feeling manipulated by suicide threats.
+“If the person in your life…really wants to die, you need assistance beyond what I can provide in this blog,” says Randi Kreger, co-author of Stop Walking on Eggshells: Taking Your Life Back When Someone You Care About Has Borderline Personality Disorder.
 “Please seek immediate professional help.
 You may also wish to call a local crisis line or hospital emergency department and ask for guidance.
 Then, keep the phone numbers of these people and places right by the phone.
 Take threats seriously.
-Tell your family member you will call for help.
+Tell your boyfriend you will call for help.
 Then, do it.”